 Decatur’s Fire Chief recognizes how foolhardy this kind of thinking is:

-“When you’re only able to do a very little amount every year, you’re just compounding the problems that are going to hit you harder in five years,” he said.
+“When you’re only able to do a very little amount every year, you’re just compounding the problems that are going to hit you harder in five years,”

 …And he’s right.